A definition of a type of notification that your app supports and the custom actions to display with it.

 category property of the

-UNMutable object that you use to specify to specify the notification’s content.
+UNMutable object that you use to specify the notification’s content.
 For remote notifications, you use this string as the value of the

 category key in the payload dictionary.